B0nBons/B0nbons.github.io/content/education.md

 I'm proud to say that, I do have multiple industry certifications, such as:

 - CS50P Certificate of Completion
-- PCEP Certified Beginner Python Programmer
+- PCEP Certified Entry-level Python Programmer

 And hopefully, more to come!